base-org/pessimism/docs/architecture/alerting.markdown

 #### PagerDuty

 The PagerDuty alert destination is a configurable destination that allows alerts to be sent to a specific PagerDuty services via the use of integration keys.
-Pessimism also uses the SUUID associated with an alert as a deduplication key for PagerDuty.
+Pessimism also uses the UUID associated with an alert as a deduplication key for PagerDuty.
 This is done to ensure that PagerDuty will not be spammed with duplicate or incidents.

 ### Alert CoolDowns